-- o PVC is not subject to corrosion, so there is not a mechanism for material degradation over time. - o The allegation that PVC "loses strength with time" has been thoroughly disproved. - o A 2012 USU study showed PVC to have the lowest break rate of the commonly used municipal pipe materials.
+- o PVC is not subject to corrosion, so there is not a mechanism for material degradation over time. - o The allegation that PVC "loses strength with time" has been thoroughly disproved. - o 2012, 2018, and 2023 USU studies showed PVC to have the lowest break rate of the commonly used municipal pipe materials.